 Our current hall was opened by Former Chief Commissioner of Wales, Francis Dunford, on 29th April 1989.
 During this 2 Medals of Merit were awarded.
 One to Harcourt John for his services to Scouting who retired as Group Scout Leader in 1988 and also to Ray Steel who had taken over as acting Group Scout Leader (who became a Scout back in 1954 and started his leadership roles in 1962).
 Ray (aka Skip – our current Beaver Leader) held the role for 23 years before stepping down in April 2013.
-A number of people had stepped in and out of the role over the years after this before our current Group Scout Leader, Caitlan Sampson, stepped into the role in February 2018.
+A number of people had stepped in and out of the role over the years after this before our current Group Scout Leader, Owain Grant, recently stepped into the role.

-Skip has not been the only long-standing member of 2nd St Clears Scout Group.
+We have many long-standing members of 2nd St Clears Scout Group.
 We have been well served over the years by Anne John, Jan Griffiths, Martin Harry and Paul Ford (who was once a Cub in the group), all who had been supported by their various Assistant Cub Scout Leaders.
 Sue Holland also took over from Rosemary Twose as Scout Leader and has been a member of the group for many years.

 The group now has a stable leadership team and is thriving in all 3 sections and we hope this will continue for many more years to come.